-(2) If one of the events described in paragraphs (1) (a) or (b) occurs at a time when no Options Contracts relating to the Shares are traded at the Futures Exchange, the Issuer will adjust the parameters relevant for the calculation of the Settlement Amount in accordance with the respective adjustment rules of the Futures Exchange at its reasonable discretion (§ 315 BGB (German Civil Code)) and taking into account the legitimate economic interests of the holders of the Warrants.

-(3) Any adjustments in accordance with the foregoing paragraphs are made by the Issuer at its reasonable discretion (§ 315 BGB (German Civil Code)) and are binding upon all parties involved (unless an obvious error has been made).
+- (4) If the Index is abolished and/or replaced by another index at any time, the Issuer shall (at its reasonable discretion (§ 315 BGB)) adjust the parameters relevant for the calculation of the Settlement Amount in accordance with paragraph (3), if applicable, and determine the index on which the exercise of the Option Rights shall be based from then on (the "Successor Index").
+The Successor Index and the date of its first application shall be published in accordance with § 8 without delay.
+In such case, any references to the Index made in these Warrant Terms shall be deemed to be references to the Successor Index, if the context permits. - (5) Any adjustments in accordance with the foregoing paragraphs are made by the Issuer at its reasonable discretion (§ 315 BGB) and are binding upon all parties involved (unless an obvious error has been made).
 Only if and to the extent that the Issuer has failed to exercise the standard of care of a prudent businessman will the Issuer be liable for any determinations and adjustments it makes, or fails to make, or any other measures it takes or fails to take in connection with these Warrants.
-Any adjustment and the date of its first application shall be published in accordance with § 8 without delay.